Perry Township, Snyder County, Pennsylvania: Schools

 Midd-West School District is the area's public school system.

 History

-Perry Township was incorporated in 1816.
+Perry Township Building was incorporated in 1816.
 The area known as today's Perry Township was settled in 1752 as Mahantango Township.
 See also- Mahantango Creek, Snyder and Juniata Counties, Pennsylvania.

 Mahantango, sometimes spelled as Mohentango, was on both sides of the Susquehanna River.
 It was split by The river; the Eastern portion became Mahanoy Twp, Northumberland County, the Western portion became Perry County.
 Before 1772, the area was named Lancaster County.
 After 1772 it was in Northumberland County.
 Today the Western portion is in what is today's Snyder County.
 Snyder County was formed in 1855, from Union County and Union County was formed in 1813 from Northumberland County, which was formed in 1772 from parts of Lancaster, Berks, Bedford, Cumberland, and Northampton Counties.

 The Aline Covered Bridge, East Oriental Covered Bridge, and North Oriental Covered Bridge were added to the National Register of Historic Places in 1979.